An interface formulation of the Laplace-Beltrami problem on piecewise smooth surfaces: Application: Surfaces of revolution with edges

 Furthermore, we note that in the variables~$s$ and~$\theta$, the Laplace-Beltrami operator takes the form:

-Using the decompositions in~\eqref{eq:fourieru} and~\eqref{eq:fourierf}, and the above form of the Laplace-Beltrami operator, we can transform the PDE into a sequence of decoupled periodic ODEs, one for each Fourier mode~$n$:
+Using the decompositions in~\eqref{eq:fourieru} and~\eqref{eq:fourierf}, and the above form of the Laplace-Beltrami operator, we can transform the PDE into a sequence of decoupled periodic ODEs, one for each Fourier mode~$n$.
+Specifically, the Fourier modes $u_n$ should be continuously differentiable, $L$-periodic, and such that

 The solution $u$ can then be easily synthesized via its Fourier ansatz.
 Note that the mean-zero condition on~$u$ for solvability of the Laplace-Beltrami problem reduces to a condition on only~$u_0$ since every mode with~$n\neq 0$ integrates to zero: